elyoguictm/holberton-system_engineering-devops/0x19-postmortem/README.md

 ### What went badly
 ##### Something that I feel guilty of is not educating my trainee correctly about these things, believing it obvious made her fall for an old trick.
 ##### and believe us invincible ..

-### That was my story, but like this there are many.
-We must educate ourselves about this and not fall into traps that can cost us millions.

 <p align="center">
   <img alt="GIF" src="https://i.pinimg.com/originals/0f/ab/3e/0fab3e4f7e9e7d3f199c49f10308ac05.gif" width="800" height="400" />